USD

 Jama Masjid

-Built by Emperor Shah Jahan in 1656, this grand mosque remains one of India’s most significant and revered places of worship.
+Built by Emperor Shah Jahan in 1656, this iconic mosque is one of India's largest and most significant places of worship.

 Dilli Haat